influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withUid(uid)
 ```

-UID is the unique in time and space value for this object.
-It is typically generated by the server on successful creation of a resource and is not allowed to change on PUT operations.

-Populated by the system.
+"UID is the unique in time and space value for this object.
+It is typically generated by the server on successful creation of a resource and is not allowed to change on PUT operations.\n\nPopulated by the system.
 Read-only.
-More info: http://kubernetes.io/docs/user-guide/identifiers#uids
+More info: http://kubernetes.io/docs/user-guide/identifiers#uids"

 ## obj spec.workflowTemplateRef

-WorkflowTemplateRef is a reference to a WorkflowTemplate resource.
+"WorkflowTemplateRef is a reference to a WorkflowTemplate resource."

 ### fn spec.workflowTemplateRef.withClusterScope